HostedHooks/hostedhooks-node/README.md

 # HostedHooks Nodejs Library

-A Nodejs library for [HostedHooks](https://www.hostedhooks.com),  a Webhooks as a Service Platform
+A Nodejs library for [HostedHooks](https://www.hostedhooks.com),  a Webhooks as a Service Platform.

 ## Installation